 - Preheat oven to 350F/176C.

-- Whisk together egg white, honey and brown sugar.
+- Whisk together egg white, honey, brown sugar and vanilla extract.
 Add oats and nuts.
 Turn out onto a rimmed cookie sheet and bake for 12-15 mins or until golden, tossing occasionally.

 - Remove from the oven and toss in the dried cherries while the granola is still warm.
 The granola will dry out and crisp up while it cools.
 Store in an air-tight container until ready to use.